 \subsection{Acknowledgement}

 We would like to thank our advisor J\'anos Koll\'ar for his constant support, encouragement and numerous inspiring conversations.
-We would like to thank Chenyang Xu, Thomas Bauer and Tomasz Szemberg for helpful comments.
+We would like to thank Thomas Bauer, Pedro Montero, Tomasz Szemberg and Chenyang Xu for helpful comments.
 The first author also wishes to thank Xiaowei Wang for useful discussions, and Kento Fujita for his interest and encouragement.
 The first author is partially supported by NSF grants DMS-0968337 and DMS-1362960.